ConciseSaucer/SVAD116_Final/SVAD116 Final Report.md

 # How to Secure SSH
 #### Fail2Ban
+  Fail2ban Identifies multiple ips attempting to permanently block them or temporarily block them depending on the configuration files.
+Fail2ban Scans log files and will act based on what the rules are set.
+Fail2ban is mainly a tool used to defend servers from bruteforce attacks by scanning suspicous ip based on the rules set.

 #### SSH Keys
+  SSH keys will be a more secure alternative to passwords because each machine that is authorized to ssh into the server will have access because they have the ssh keys.
+Other machines that don't have ssh keys won't be able to ssh into the server without the key.
+This is a secure alternative to a password because passwords would not be required for authentication.
 #### Move SSH Port from 22
+  Moving SSH from a different port will make it harder for attackers to find because 22 is the default port for ssh.
 # Weekly HTTP Logs